redcode/Z80/README.md

 ## Building

-In order to compile you must install [Z](http://github.com/redcode/Z), a **header only** library which provides types, macros, inline functions, and a lot of facilities to detect the particularities of the compiler and the target system.
+In order to compile you must install [Z](http://github.com/redcode/Z), a **header only** library which provides types, macros, inline functions, and a lot of utilities to detect the particularities of the compiler and the target system.
 This is the only dependency, the standard C library and its headers are not used and the emulator doesn't need to be dynamically linked with any library.

 A Xcode project file is provided to build the emulator.
 It has the following targets: